-We participate in the National Resident Matching Program (NRMP #104633) and adhere to their guidelines.
-We only accept applications via the Electronic Residency Application Service (ERAS).
+We participate in the National Resident Matching Program (NRMP #104611C0) and adhere to all applicable guidelines.
+We only accept applications for civilian positions via the Electronic Residency Application Service (ERAS).
 The deadline for receipt of applications is November 1st.
 However, we will continue to accept letters of recommendation after this date.

-All application materials must be received through the Electronic Residency Application Service (ERAS).
-No paper application materials, including C.V.'s, will be accepted.
+All application materials for civilian positions must be received through the Electronic Residency Application Service (ERAS).
+No paper application materials, including curricula vitae, will be accepted.

-- Three letters of recommendation: Minimum one Standard Letter of Evaluation (SLOE) required from emergency medicine faculty.
-Competitive applicants will have completed at least two EM rotations and will provide a SLOE from each rotation.
+- Competitive applicants will have completed at least two EM rotations and will provide a SLOE from each rotation

 - Dean's letter (MSPE)

 - Medical school transcripts

-- USMLE scores (Step I & II required for rank)
+- USMLE scores (Steps I & II required for rank)